bertbesser/dvc-walkthrough/README.md

 git commit -m "init preprocess stage"
 ```

 As we see, dvc tracks changes to outputs using their md5-sums.
 Typically, outputs are large binary files, e.g. image data as in our case.
-Observe that DVC has added the <code>data</code> folder to git's ignore list.
+Observe that DVC has added the `data` folder to git's ignore list.
 This is because large binary files are not to be versioned in git repositories.
-Instead, DVC manages such files in the folder <code>.dvc/cache</code>, which is also ignored by git.
+Instead, DVC manages such files in the folder `.dvc/cache`, which is also ignored by git.
 To access outputs, DVC implements outputs as hard links into said cache folder.

-After adding <code>.gitignore</code> and <code>preprocess.dvc</code> to version control, we define the other two stages of our pipeline analogously.
+After adding `.gitignore` and `preprocess.dvc` to version control, we define the other two stages of our pipeline analogously.
 Note the dependency of our training stage to the training config file.
-Since training typically takes long times (not so in our toy project, though), we output the readily trained model into a file, namely <code>model/model.h5</code>.
+Since training typically takes long times (not so in our toy project, though), we output the readily trained model into a file, namely `model/model.h5`.
 As DVC versions this binary file, we have easy access to this version of our model in the future.

 ```bash
 %% dvc run -f train.dvc -d data -d config/train.json -o model/model.h5 python code/train.py
 %% dvc run -f evaluate.dvc -d model/model.h5 -M model/metrics.json python code/evaluate.py
 ```

-Observe the definition of the file <code>model/metrics.json</code> as a <em>metric</em> (<code>-M</code> parameter).
+Observe the definition of the file `model/metrics.json` as a *metric* (`-M` parameter).
 Metrics can be inspected using DVC, as we discuss below.
-To wrap up our first version of the pipeline, we put all stage definitions (<code>.dvc</code>-files) under version control and add a tag.
+To wrap up our first version of the pipeline, we put all stage definitions (`.dvc`-files) under version control and add a tag.

 ```bash
 %% git add ...